Xue Dingshan: Legend and literary origins

-According to the novels, when Xue Rengui enlisted in the army, his wife, Liu Jinhua, was already pregnant.
-As there was a mountain named "Dingshan" in front of their home, they named their son Xue Dingshan.
-As a child, Xue Dingshan believed that his father had abandoned him.
-In a tragic encounter, he was accidentally killed by Xue Rengui but was later revived by the immortal Wang Ao Laozu (王敖老祖), who accepted him as a disciple.
-When Xue Rengui was besieged in Suoyang City, Xue Dingshan received orders from his master to rescue his father and launch a campaign against the Western tribes.
-During his expeditions, he successively married Dou Xiantong, a skilled warrior trained by Huanghua Shengmu (黄花圣母), and Chen Jinding, daughter of former Sui general Chen Yun and disciple of Wudang Shengmu (武当圣母).
+According to the novels, Xue Dingshan was born while his father, Xue Rengui, was away serving in the army.
+His mother, Liu Jinhua, named him after a mountain called Dingshan near their home.
+As a young man, Xue Dingshan believed that his father had abandoned him.
+He was later accidentally killed by Xue Rengui and revived by the immortal Wang Ao Laozu (王敖老祖), who took him as a disciple.
+When Xue Rengui was besieged at Suoyang City, Xue Dingshan was sent to rescue him and campaign against the Western tribes.
+During these campaigns, he married Dou Xiantong and Chen Jinding, and later met Fan Lihua.